Pooneh2023/Pooneh2023/README.md

 # 👋 Hi, I’m Pooneh Nezamabadi (@Pooneh2023)

-🎯 I’m a Data Analyst with a background in Software Engineering, passionate about turning raw data into meaningful insights that drive smarter decisions.
+🎯 I’m a Data Analyst/ Analyst Engineer with a background in Software Engineering, passionate about turning raw data into meaningful insights that drive smarter decisions and building Pipeline with DBT!

 ---